ThinkEQ/assembly-solutions-ltd/src/pages/news/second-generation-take-over-asl.md

         Gareth, Managing Director, reflects on great memories;

-        “This is an incredibly special milestone for the family.
-Myself, Sophie and Oliver are extremely grateful for this platform that dad put so much hard work into creating.
+        “This is an incredibly special milestone for the family and one that myself, Sophie and Oliver are extremely grateful for.
 I've worked alongside my dad for 17 years and made so many great memories with him.
 My fondest memory is when he took me to Hong Kong for a week visiting exhibitions and suppliers.
 It was a great trip and really opened my eyes to the opportunities in international business, which since we have developed partnerships in China and Eastern Europe.
 I'm excited for this new chapter where we plan to double turnover to £10million".

         Sophie, Marketing Executive, hopes to make father proud;